-How to Water Your Trees During the Hot, Dry Summer Months in Utah
+How to Water Your Trees During Dry Periods

-Drought stress is the most common type of environmental stress we observe in trees in the Salt Lake Valley, making it the primary cause to many tree diseases and insect problems.
-It can cause unsightly dieback and result in tree death, especially to younger trees and transplants.
-If your trees are exhibiting signs or symptoms of poor health at any time of year, its likely related to a lack of water and summer is the most difficult for trees.
+Drought stress is the most common type of environmental stress we observe in trees, making it the primary cause to many tree diseases and insect problems.
+It can cause unsightly die-back and result in tree death, especially to younger trees and transplants.
+If your trees are exhibiting signs or symptoms of poor health at any time of year, its likely related to a lack of water and summer is the especially difficult for trees.

 What is Deep Watering?